 In the Transform tab of the menu, under RESIZING, click the dropdown and change it from Auto Fit to Crop To Fill.

 The editor will zoom in on the centre of your video and the black bars will disappear.

-As you can see in the example below, our portrait video has now been cropped to fit the square aspect ratio of the project:
+As you can see in the example below, our portrait video has now been cropped to fit the square aspect ratio of the video.